Which? Travel trusted travel advice

 See which carrier scored best for seat comfort in our survey of the best and worst airlines.

 Using the table: Seat pitch: The distance between two seat rows – an indicator of legroom.
 Seat width: The distance between the armrests of a single seat.
-Data from AeroLOPA collected in April 2025 is for the majority of planes operated by the airline.
+Data from AeroLOPA collected in April 2025 is for the majority of planes operated by the airline and excludes ad-hoc larger seats, such as in an emergency exit row.
+Figures rounded to nearest whole number.

 While Wizz Air is rated as a short-haul airline, it's increasingly launching midrange routes, such as to Saudi Arabia.
 The flight time from London to Jeddah is six hours 35 minutes.